Bearing-Distance Flocking with Zone-Based Interactions in Constrained Dynamic Environments: Simulation Results

-Figure~\ref{fig:profile} shows the profiles of inter-agent distances, speeds, and control inputs.
-Inter-agent distances stay above the repulsion radius of \(r_i = 1.5 m\), reaching up to 10 meters when cohesive.
+Fig.~\ref{fig:con} illustrates the behavior of the agents.
+The alien agent follows the nearest flock agent when close, causing temporary fragmentation in the cohesive flock.
+Agents navigate a narrow passage between the obstacle and boundaries, a maneuver infeasible with conventional circular buffer zone methods.
+Fig.~\ref{fig:profile_con} shows the profiles of inter-agent distances, speeds, and control inputs.
+Inter-agent distances stay above the repulsion radius of \(r_i = 1.5\) \(\mathrm{m}\), reaching up to 10 meters when cohesive.
 Fragmentation due to the alien’s interference temporarily increases distance ranges before normalizing.
-Agent speeds remain below the maximum of \(4 m/s\), with the average flock speed close to the desired \(3 m/s\).
-Control inputs are within the specified bounds of \(2 m/s^2\).
+Agent speeds remain below the maximum of \(4\) \(\mathrm{m/s}\), with the average flock speed close to the desired \(3\) \(\mathrm{m/s}\).
+Control inputs are within the specified bounds of \(2\) \(\mathrm{m/s^2}\).
+Furthermore, from the behaviors of the agents depicted in Fig.~\ref{fig:con}, it is clear that flock coordination and cohesion have not been maintained due to fragmentation of the flock.
+However, collision avoidance is still preserved, as evident from Fig.~\ref{fig:con}(\subref{fig:dist_con}).

-The simulation example illustrated the emergence of flocking behavior in accordance with the zone-based flocking rules defined in subsection~\ref{sec:rules}.
+The simulation examples illustrated the emergence of flocking behavior in accordance with the zone-based flocking rules defined in subsection~\ref{sec:rules}.
 The agents, initially positioned and moving randomly, formed a cohesive group, maintaining relative distances while moving as a collective entity.
-The flock effectively navigated around an irregular obstacle with the proposed directionally aware obstacle avoidance mechanism, which allowed closer proximity to the obstacle's edges and passage through a narrow gap, maneuvers not feasible with conventional circular buffer zone methods.
-Despite a temporary fragmentation caused by an alien agent, the flock reformed cohesively.
-These results highlight the effectiveness of the bearing-distance based flocking approach with zone-based interactions for realistic \textit{boids}-like flocking.
+The flocking group, when placed within a constrained environment, effectively navigated around an irregular obstacle with the proposed directionally aware obstacle avoidance mechanism, which allowed closer proximity to the obstacle's edges and passage through a narrow gap, maneuvers not feasible with conventional circular buffer zone methods.
+Despite temporary fragmentation caused by an alien agent, the flock reformed cohesively.
+These results highlight the effectiveness of the bearing-distance flocking approach with zone-based interactions for realistic \textit{boids}-like flocking.